raullamas/raullamas/README.md

-## *Hey everybody* ##
-- I’m Raul Lamas (@raullamas).
+## Raul Lamas ##
-- Interested in environmental management.
-- Currently learning JS, css and html.
-- Happy to collaborate on any kind of project.
+@raullamas

+Environmental engineer learning Javascript.
+Interested in contributing to sustainability projects.
+Peruvian, living in Peru.

 <!---
 raullamas/raullamas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.